Certified Private Relational Time from Entanglement

 This leads to a radical reinterpretation of the ``flow'' of time.
 In a standard operational view, time is a parameter inferred from correlations between a clock system and the rest of the universe.
 However, if the clock's ticks are certified random via Bell violation, the clock is dynamically decoupled from the rest of the universe until the moment of the tick.

-A ``Certified Private Clock'' thus ticks at a rate that is not only statistically distinct (the ``faster'' rate at obtuse angles discussed in Sec.~IV) but ontologically distinct.
+A ``Certified Private Clock'' thus ticks at a rate that is not only statistically distinct at the level of the $++$ coincidence-tick benchmark comparison (the ``faster'' rate at obtuse angles discussed in Sec.~\ref{sec:comparison}) but ontologically distinct.
 It generates a local history that no external observer could have predicted.
 Just as device-independent protocols use Bell violation to expand a short private random seed into a distinct, private key, the entangled clock expands a short interval of private operational agency (the choice of settings) into a sustained, private flow of time.

 This certification is robust against the ``middleman attack'' often cited in foundational debates.
 Even if Eve builds the source and controls the channels, she cannot force the devices to violate the CHSH inequality with pre-programmed ticks unless she knows the measurement settings (the context) in advance.
 To prevent this, Alice and Bob must ensure ``measurement (parameter)independence''~\cite{shimony_1993}.
+This is the same assumption used in standard device-independent QRNG and QKD; no stronger assumption is invoked here.
 This can be achieved either through genuine free choice or, alternatively, by consuming a short, predefined private random key to govern the settings.
 In the latter case, the system functions as a temporal implementation of Ac\'in's expansion protocol~\cite{Acin2016CertifiedRandomness}, growing the initial finite seed into a sustained, sovereign timeline that is mathematically guaranteed to be uncorrelated with any master clock Eve might hold.